-There are no set pathways to learning and this means you’ll have genuine freedom to experiment in any media appropriate to your ideas, encouraging you to experiment in or across painting, sculpture, printmaking, drawing, photography, installation, film and video.
+There are no set pathways to learning and this means you’ll have genuine freedom to experiment in any media appropriate to your ideas.

 This course encourages you to experiment in or across painting, sculpture, printmaking, drawing, photography, installation, film and video.